proofzero/rollupid/www/content/en/blog/01-hello-world/moxie-vitalik-kubelt.md

 Moxie winds up with a great point, and we'll end on the same note:

 > We should try to reduce the burden of building software.

-### What's Next?

-vitalik peer to peer response

-Agreed!
-[Get in touch for access,](https://omq1ez0wxhd.typeform.com/to/IXfcN3Xf) tell us about your use case, and let's build the future of web3 infrastructure, together!

 ## Enter Vitalik